-The following is an extract from my latest FT column, which appeared on February 9th.
-It comments on the announcement by Vanguard, the US fund management company owned (unusually) by its investors, that it is planning to target the retail market in the UK for the first time.
-The published version of the column can be read on the FT website.
+The following is an extract from an FT column which appeared on February 2009.
+It comments on the announcement by Vanguard, the US fund management company which is owned (unusually) by its investors, that it was planning to target the retail market in the UK for the first time.

 “About a decade ago, on my way back from a holiday in the United States, I took a thousand mile detour by Amtrak and hire car to Valley Forge, Pennsylvania, so as to visit the head office of an investment firm that all the big beasts in the finance and economics departments at MIT, from Paul Samuelson down, had raved about during my year’s fellowship programme there.
 At the time I had never met anybody in the UK who had heard of Vanguard, let alone found someone who knew anything about them or had visited their operations”.